rstacruz/til-2020/posts/2019/babel-typescript.md

 ### Configure Babel

-In `babel.config.js`, add the `preset-typescript` preset.
+In `babel.config.js`, add the <strong class='highlight'>preset-typescript</strong> preset.
 This strips out type annotations from your TypeScript files, allowing Babel to compile them just as it would regular JavaScript.

 <Figure code title='babel.config.js'>